bhart4278/Project_3_UT_Bootcamp/README.md

   - Using libraries such as Leaflet.js, Plotly.js, and D3.js, the earthquake data was represented through interactive maps and charts.

+**Visualizations**

+- Interactive Map with Leaflet.js

+  - Overview: An interactive map was built to display earthquake locations.

+  - Features:

+    - Markers represent earthquake events, color-coded by magnitude (green for mild, orange for moderate, red for severe).

+    - Each marker includes a popup displaying the earthquake's magnitude, location, and time.

+    - The map is styled using the CartoDB Dark base layer and restricted to the Conterminous U.S. bounds.

 ## How to Use the Dashboard

 ## Ethical Considerations